Copyright © December 10, 2012

 Although Bob Jones University was limited to religious schools in that a church was not being attacked in that specific case, the same rationale that supported the Court’s conclusions can also be applied to 501(c)(3) religious organizations, although more hurdles will have to be jumped.
 It is common knowledge that the IRS regularly attacks such organizations for infractions of requirements of IRS regulation.
 The outcome of such a case against a church hinges upon the liberal-conservative makeup to the Court.
 Liberal dominated courts have no problem clearing whatever logical, legal, and/or spiritual hurdles they encounter.

 God wants members of His body, the church, to decide what is spiritual and what is not.
 If His body messes up, He will take care of it.
-The IRS requirements require instruction, definition, and control.
+The IRS rules and regulations require instruction, definition, and control by the federal government.
 The IRS determines, subject to costly and time consuming court challenge, whether a restriction has been breached by a 501(c)(3) religious organization.
 These restrictions subject a religious organization to suit in the courts for violating a federal government law.

-Especially notice the last IRS requirement.
+Especially notice the last 501(c)(3) rule, fundamental public policy.
 Fundamental public policy is above biblical principle if the two conflict.
 Certain public policies can, do, and will conflict with biblical principles.
 It is the responsibility of the church, not the state, to determine biblical principle as to the doctrines of the church.
 A nineteenth century Supreme Court wisely observed:

 “The question, what is the public policy of a state, and what is contrary to it, if inquired into beyond these limits, will be found to be one of great vagueness and uncertainty, and to involve discussions which scarcely come within the range of judicial duty and functions, and upon which men may and will complexionally differ; above all, when that topic is connected with religious polity, in a country composed of such a variety of religious sects as our country, it is impossible not to feel that it would be attended with almost insuperable difficulties, and involve differences of opinion almost endless in their variety.
 We disclaim any right to enter upon such examinations, beyond what the state constitutions, and laws, and decisions necessarily bring before us” (Vidal v.
 Gerard’s Executors, 43 U.S. 127, 198; 11 L. Ed.
 205; 1844 U.S. LEXIS 323; 2 HOW 127 (1844)).